ClockSelect/myevic/README.md

   * Dial

-        Change the format of the clock displayed on the main screen between a hand dial clock (A) and a digital clock with date and time (D).
+        Change the format of the clock display between a hand dial clock (A) and a digital clock with date and time (D).
+This will change the clock display on the main screen as well as on the screen saver, if the clock is chosen as screen saver.

   * Clk Adjust